joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/03/20/climate/anthropocene-vote-upheld.html

 **Blinken Adds a Stop in Israel to His Mideast Trip**\
-`The State Department said Antony Blinken, the top U.S. diplomat, would hold talks about efforts to release the hostages held in Gaza and increase aid deliveries.`\
+`Antony Blinken, the top U.S. diplomat, is making his sixth trip to the Mideast since Oct.
+7. The State Department said he would discuss freeing the hostages and increasing aid to Gaza.`\
 https://nytimes.com/2024/03/20/world/middleeast/blinken-israel-visit-ceasefire.html

 **Top U.S. Diplomat Starts Mideast Trip in Saudi Arabia**\